First Constraint on P-odd/T-odd Cross Section in Polarized Neutron Transmission through Transversely Polarized $^{139}$La: Abstract

 \section{Abstract}

-We report the first constraint on time-reversal invariance violating (TRIV) effects in polarized neutron transmission through a polarized $^{139}$La target.
-Using the explicit forward scattering amplitude for $^{139}$La, we derive analytic expressions for spin observables within the density matrix formalism and apply them to the existing transmission data.
-The experiment was not optimized for TRIV observables but was taken to measure the spin-dependent cross section around the $p$-wave resonance, which intrinsically limits the attainable sensitivity.
-To extract a robust TRIV constraint under these conditions, we performed a $\chi^2$ fit treating $p$-wave resonance energy $E_p$ as a Gaussian-constrained nuisance parameter.
-The fit showed no evidence for TRIV effects.
-We set an upper limit on the TRIV cross section of $|\Delta \sigma_{\not{T}\not{P}}| < 1.2 \times 10^2$~b averaged over the resonance region.
-These results validate the theoretical approach and demonstrate the feasibility of future dedicated TRIV searches using a polarized neutron beam and a polarized nuclear target.
+We report the first constraint on time-reversal invariance violating (TRIV) effects in polarized neutron transmission through a transversely polarized $^{139}$La target.
+We formulate the transmission asymmetry within the density matrix formalism, explicitly incorporating the forward scattering amplitude of $^{139}$La including tensor polarization terms up to third-rank.
+The formalism is applied to existing transmission data originally obtained to measure the spin-dependent cross section near the $0.75$~eV $p$-wave resonance.
+Since these data were not optimized for P-odd/T-odd observables, the attainable sensitivity is intrinsically limited; nevertheless, they provide a useful test of the formalism on real experimental data.
+No statistically significant TRIV signal is observed.
+By analyzing the global $\chi^2$ structure in the parameter space, we obtain an upper limit of $|W_T|<15~\mathrm{eV}$ at the 90\% confidence level.
+This corresponds to an upper limit on the resonance-averaged TRIV cross section of $|\Delta\sigma_{\not{T}\not{P}}|<8.3\times10^2~\mathrm{b}$.
+These results validate the present theoretical framework and provide guidance for future dedicated TRIV searches in polarized neutron transmission experiments.

 \subjectindex{D00, D21, C03}